CSCI4850/s21-team5-project/README.md

 2. Python 3 or higher is necessary to run the iPython notebooks.
 We reccommend using Python 3.7.6 since that's what we used for this project.
 Python 3 can be found here https://python.org/downloads

 ## Download the Dataset
+After you download the dataset, add it to the demo folder in your local copy of our GitHub repository.
 You can download our dataset from [this link](https://drive.google.com/file/d/13OVwU0i3hpzGrzK3XqdxrE6ULTBJliMc/view?usp=sharing)

 ## Demo
 In order to run the project demo, go to the demo folder and click on the Demo.ipynb.
 This file contains a guided walk-through of the project code and our results.